Emergency icon Important Updates

 Rachel Scheraga, MD, a critical care specialist with expertise in lung injury and ARDS, says Ron’s youth and relatively good health likely played a role in his extraordinary recovery from COVID-19.
 “Severe ARDS carries a mortality of about 35 to 45% and his case was very severe,” she explains.
 “Many people contributed to Ron's care, and I’m happy to play a part in helping him finally get home.
 It’s why I signed up to do this line of work.”

 Ron’s ordeal began in early May when he first noticed symptoms of COVID-19, including a mild cough and shortness of breath.
-The symptoms worsened and he drove to Ashtabula County Medical Center, where he ultimately tested positive for the disease.
+The symptoms worsened and he drove to Ashtabula Regional Medical Center, where he ultimately tested positive for the disease.

 “I’m not sure where I got it from,” says Ron.
 “It could have been from buying groceries or from somewhere else.”